-Literature is shelved in the P section on the 2nd floor.
+Literature is shelved in the P section on the 2nd floor of Library West.
 The most recent contemporary American fiction is in the PS 3600s.

 Other contemporary literature in English is in the PR 6100s.